shepherdjay/-r-winnipegjets-scripts/README.md

 You'll need to set up google drive API credentials which you can do by following the instructions [here](https://developers.google.com/drive/v3/web/quickstart/python).
 Be sure to start from the beginning as you need to enable API calls to/from your account.

 Note that you will need to change the `SCOPES` variable in the quick start to  `https://www.googleapis.com/auth/drive` to allow read and write access to the files we manage for GWG.
+You will also need to set your redirect URI.

 Once those are all set up you'll need to configure your own copy of the application_secret.json file.
 You can use application_secret.json.temp as a template.
 It should work out of the box.
 Here are additional notes about the keys and values: